aspnetzero/documents/blog-posts/en/Introducing-aspnetzero-v13-0.md

 # Introducing ASP.NET Zero v13.0

 Get ready to explore the latest enhancements in ASP.NET Zero!
 From multi-lingual entity support with power tools to upgraded versions of .NET, Angular, Metronic, GraphQL, and ABP.
-These updates are transforming the software development landscape.
-Join us as we delve into these exciting upgrades propelling ASP.NET Zero into a new era of innovation.

-## Unlocking Power: Multi-Lingual Entity Support in Power Tools
+## Multi-Lingual Entity Support
-Power Tools now boast Multi-Lingual Entity Support, revolutionizing language inclusivity.
-This upgrade enables seamless content display in diverse languages within a single interface.
-Say hello to a user-centric experience that transcends linguistic boundaries effortlessly.
+Power Tools now supports Multi-Lingual Entity generation.
+You can add Multi-Lingual properties to your entities and Power Tools generate the code for creating and editing Multi-Lingual entities for you.

 ![Multi Lingual Property](Images/Blog/multi-lingual-property-screen.png)

 ### Why Multi-Lingual Entity Support Matters

-Imagine a scenario where a tool can seamlessly adapt to users worldwide, speaking their language effortlessly.
-That's precisely what the upgrade to Power Tools, incorporating Multi-Lingual Entity Support, achieves.
-It empowers developers to create applications that transcend language barriers, opening doors to wider audiences and enhanced user experiences.
+In some scenarios, other than localizing your application content, you may want to localize the fields of your entities.
+Multi-lingual entity support provides this functionality if you have a product entity and want to show its name in the user's selected language.

 ### How to Create Multi-Lingual Entity
 * Open power tools.